 Do I need to book a tennis court?

 It’s free to use the tennis court but you will need to book a court space on the LTA clubspark website.

 Meanwood is at the centre of many great run routes.
 Our friends over at Run Leeds have pulled together several of these routes.
 The Weetwood loop is a great 6km starter route that takes you through Meanwood Park, over the Leeds University playing fields and past the Hollin Allotments.

 If you are looking for somewhere nearby to walk the dog, this is the perfect place!
 With lots of wonderful scenery to explore your fluffy companion will be keen to get off the lead, scurry in the undergrowth and take a paddle in Meanwood Beck.

 Meanwood Valley Hike

 Meanwood Park has many footpaths to wander down.
-If you fancy something a little off the beaten track why not venture down the Meanwood Valley Trail.
-The 7 mile liner walk is described as a ‘green artery’ taking you on a beautiful journey through the natural and cultural history of the valley.
-It is the perfect way to explore the beautiful Meanwood Valley Nature Reserve abundant with wildlife, woodland and ponds.
+Fancy something a little off the beaten track?
+Why not venture down the Meanwood Valley Trail.
+The 7-mile linear walk is described as a ‘green artery’ taking you on a beautiful journey through the natural and cultural history of the valley.
+It is the perfect way to explore the beautiful Meanwood Valley Nature Reserve that showcases a beautiful range of flora and fauna.

 Volunteering at Meanwood Park